Learning Outcomes vs Success Outcomes

 • Aligning to a Learning Management System (LMS) or Watermark product

-They are also part of the Smart Connection functionality accessed through Program Reviews.
-This means that when a Program Review is created in the same academic year as when the learning outcome is assessed, results will appear within the Program Review as a guide for writing narrative about that outcome.
+Learning Outcomes are also part of the Smart Connection functionality accessed through Program Reviews.
+When a Program Review is created in the same academic year as that in which the Learning Outcome is assessed, Results will appear within the Program Review to assist with composition of the Narrative.

 • Revise curriculum